TimReX-22/pose_estimation_and_visual_servoing/README.md

  # Object Pose Estimation & Visual Servoing

- This Repo contains the source code used to run the object pose estimation model and the visual servoing algorithm for the Geranos Drone.
+ This Repo contains the source code used to run the object pose estimation model and the visual servoing algorithm for the [Geranos Drone](https://github.com/Geranos-Drone).
+The pose estimation is based on the [OpenPifPaf](https://github.com/vita-epfl/openpifpaf) human pose estimation model.

 ## Object Pose Esimation: OpenPifPaf, OpenCV, Python